jessehouwing/azure-pipelines-tasks-zips/README.md

 # Installation

-[Download the task from the latest release this repository](https://github.com/jessehouwing/azure-pipelines-tasks-zips/releases).
+[Download the task from the latest release from this repository](https://github.com/jessehouwing/azure-pipelines-tasks-zips/releases).
 To install these tasks into your Team Foundation Server / Azure DevOps Server use `tfx`:

 ```
 npm install -g tfx-cli